BMW M54

 The BMW M54 is a naturally aspirated straight-6 DOHC petrol engine produced from 2000 to 2006.
 It was released in the E53 X5 and is the replacement for the M52 engine.
 The S54 is the equivalent high-performance engine, used in the E46 M3, the Z3 M Coupé/Roadster and the E85/E86 Z4 M. The BMW M56 SULEV engine (sold in several states of the United States) is based on the M54.

 The M54 was phased out following the introduction of the BMW N52 engine in 2004.
 From 2001 to 2003, the M54 was included on the Ward's 10 Best Engines.

 Design

+Compared with the outgoing M52TÜ, the block and head design are almost identical; with most parts being interchangeable.
+Both contain an aluminium block and cylinder head with iron cylinder liners, variable valve timing is fitted to both camshafts (called "double-VANOS"), a dual length intake manifold (called "DISA") is used and the thermostat is electronically controlled.
+The redline remains at 6,500 rpm.

-Compared with the final versions of its M52 predecessor (called the 'M52TÜ'), the M54 has a non-return fuel system, a fully electronic throttle (without mechanical backup), Siemens MS 43 engine management, and a revised intake manifold.
+Differing from the M52TÜ however, the M54 has a non-return fuel system, a fully electronic throttle (without mechanical backup), Siemens MS43 engine management, and a revised intake manifold.
 The displacement of the largest variant increased from 2.8 L to 2979 cc, due to an increase in stroke to 89.6 mm.

-As per the M52TÜ, the M54 uses an aluminium block and aluminium cylinder head with cast iron cylinder liners.
-Variable valve timing is fitted to both camshafts (called "double-VANOS"), a dual length intake manifold (called "DISA") is used and the thermostat is electronically controlled.
-The redline remains at 6,500 rpm.

 There was no "technical update" (TÜ) version of the M54 produced, therefore the engine specifications remained the same throughout its seven-year production run.